indweller/indweller.github.io/_pages/about.md

   - /about.html
 ---

-I received my MS in Computer Science from the University of Southern California (USC).
-My research interests are applying data driven methods to solve robotic tasks.

-Prior to joining USC, I worked as a Software Developer at Morgan Stanley.

-I received my B.Tech in Engineering Physics with a minor in Computer Science and Engineering at IIT Guwahati.
+I hold an MS in Computer Science from the [University of Southern California (USC)](https://www.cs.usc.edu/).
+Before my time at USC, I worked as a Software Developer at Morgan Stanley.
+I graduated from the [Indian Institute of Technology (IIT) Guwahati](https://www.iitg.ac.in/) with a B.Tech in Engineering Physics and a minor in Computer Science and Engineering.

-I am looking for research positions at the intersection of robotics and reinforcment learning.
+**I am currently looking for research positions in robotics.**

+## Research interests

+I am primarily interested in exploring data-driven approaches to solve challenges in robotics.
+Classical control theory offers safety and interpretability and is grounded in real-world abstractions.
+On the other hand, learning-based methods are powerful function approximators and are a viable alternative when analytical solutions are infeasible due to complexity or computational intractability.
+I wish to combine these approaches to build efficient, safe, and robust algorithms for robotic control, targeted toward the agile locomotion of legged robots.

+Motivated by the broad applications of manipulation, another direction that I'm interested in is representation learning and planning for dexterous manipulation in contact-rich environments.
+I'm eager to explore how we can simplify planning by learning task-specific representations, targeted towards applications in medicine and agriculture.
+In all my endeavors, I aim to incorporate first principles-based inductive biases across the entire computational framework, from representation to controls.

 <!-- A data-driven personal website
 ======